-To configure the board, you will need an I2C bus.
-The Qwiic system makes it easy to connect the Power Delivery board to a microcontroller.
-Depending on your application, you can also connect to the I2C bus via the plated through holes for SDA and SCL.
+Board configuration requires an I2C bus.
+The Qwiic system simplifies the connection of the Power Delivery board to a microcontroller.
+Depending on your needs, you can also connect to the I2C bus via the plated through holes for SDA and SCL.

-The SparkFun Qwiic Connect System is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
-All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
-This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.Get Started with the Qwiic Power Delivery Board - USB-CFeatures:
+The SparkFun Qwiic Connect System is a comprehensive ecosystem of I2C sensors, actuators, shields, and cables designed to expedite prototyping and reduce errors.
+All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector, minimizing the required PCB space.
+The polarized connections ensure correct hook-up every time.

 The SparkFun Power Delivery Board boasts a range of features, including an input and output voltage range of 5-20V, an output current of up to 5A, three configurable power delivery profiles, and an auto-run Type-C™ and USB PD sink controller.
 It is certified USB Type-C™ rev 1.2 and USB PD rev 2.0 (TID #1000133), and includes integrated VBUS voltage monitoring and VBUS switch gate drivers (PMOS).

 Several documents are available to assist with the use of the SparkFun Power Delivery Board, including a schematic, Eagle Files, a hookup guide, a datasheet for the STUSB4500, an Arduino Library, and a GitHub Hardware Repo.